apache/apisix/docs/en/latest/pubsub.md

 First, create an instance of the `pubsub` module, which is provided in the `core` package.

-Then, an instance of the Apache Kafka client is created, and this code is omitted here.
+Then, an instance of the Apache Kafka client is created and omitted code here.

 Next, add the command registered in the protocol definition above to the `pubsub` instance, which will provide a callback function that provides the parameters parsed from the communication protocol, in which the developer needs to call the kafka client to get the data and return it to the `pubsub` module as the function return value.

 :::note Callback function prototype

 The `params` is the data in the protocol definition; the first return value is the data, which needs to contain the fields in the response body definition, and returns the `nil` value when there is an error; the second return value is the error, and returns the error string when there is an error

 :::

-Finally, it enters the loop to wait for client commands and when an error occurs it returns the error and stops the processing flow.
+Finally, it enters the loop to wait for client commands, and when an error occurs, it returns the error and stops the processing flow.

 The kafka pubsub implementation [kafka.lua](https://github.com/apache/apisix/blob/master/apisix/pubsub/kafka.lua).